Firearm / Gun Bill of Sale Form

 North Carolina

 • Restrictions are for handguns only.
-Buyers must have either a handgun permit OR a concealed carry permit to purchase a handgun.
+Buyers must have either a handgun permit OR concealed carry permit to purchase a handgun.

 § 14-402